poxrud/HTML5_Challenge_1/README.md

 Here is my attempt at the [HTML5 Challenge 1](http://outofcomfortzone.net/2013/04/18/html5-challenge-1-canvas-file-api/) as described by Frédéric Harper.
 Tested to work with Chrome and Firefox.

+This version does not use any external libraries (such as jQuery).

 Usage
 -------
 Click on the canvas to draw straight lines.